jkunimune/nibasa/description.md

 Generally, “c” is soft when followed by “i”, “e”, or “y” and hard otherwise.
 However, note that Nibasa treats “c” as hard if it is hard in Russian (as descendants of Greek "κ” usually are).

 Generic suffixes are omitted entirely if they have been lost in English, Spanish, and Portuguese and doing so does not violate the phonotactics.
-Note that the suffix is not considered lost from English if there's still a silent "-e" (so "lake" is still "lako", not "lak").
+Note that the suffix is not considered lost from English if there's still a silent "-e" (so "lake" is still _lako_, not _lak_).

 Words recently loaned from Latin that retain their full Latinate suffix in modern languages, such as "virus", naturally also retain their full suffix in Nibasa.